lndecastro/Teaching_and_Learning_with_AI/TaLwAI/Module3_ClassDesign.md

 Propose a structure with a title and description for each module, progressing from foundations to application and reflection.
 ```

-## 3.2 Design and Create a Single Class Session (Objectives, Contents, Materials)
+## 3.2 Design and Create a Class Session (Objectives, Contents, Materials)

 ### Purpose
 Develop structured, high‑quality class plans supported by AI: objectives, content, teaching strategies, timing, and required materials.